JPPhoto/halftone-node/README.md

 # halftone-node
-An InvokeAI node for converting a color or grayscale image to a halftoned representation.
+InvokeAI nodes for converting images to their halftoned representation.
 Output is an RGBA image.

+Halftone converts the source image to grayscale and then performs halftoning.

+CMYK Halftone converts the image to CMYK and applies a per-channel halftoning.

-Example input/output:
+Example input/output from Halftone:

 ![image](toothy.png)